Lawrence-Leung/undergrad_study_notes/README_EN.md

 These notes are my personal accumulation in past course studies.
 They reflect my learning process, understanding and thinking.
 Please understand that these notes are not a record of all the courses I have taken, because some of them were recorded directly in textbooks or other materials and cannot be shared in a complete form.
 But I believe that even these fragmentary records can provide certain guidance and inspiration for those who pursue knowledge.

-The content of this repository will be updated from time to time.
+The content of this repository will be updated occasionally.
 Due to my studies and other reasons, the update may be slow.
 But no matter what, my enthusiasm for sharing these materials will not diminish, and I hope that these notes can play some role in your academic journey, even just a little.

 ### 🎓 Scope of courses